kurtismail/router_page/Readme.md

 ## Steps to Solution

-- Step 1: Create React App using `yarn create react-app clarusway-web-page-with-router` or `npx create-react-app clarusway-web-page-with-router`.
+- Step 1: Create React App using `yarn create react-app router_page` or `npx create-react-app router_page`.

-- Step 2: Build Clarusway Web Page using ReactJS, react-router and useHistory.
+- Step 2: Build Web Page using ReactJS, react-router and useHistory.

 - Step 3: Push your application into your own public repo on Github.